ata-crtl/rfid-drawer-lock/README.md

 ## Installation

-The enclosure is designed to stick to the inside of a drawer using strong double-sided tape.
+The enclosure is made to stick to the inside of a drawer using strong double-sided tape.

-The NFC reader sits behind the drawer front so you can scan cards from outside.
+The NFC reader sits behind the drawer front , in a little pocket so you can scan cards from outside.

-No permanent modifications to the furniture are needed.
 - Double check battery polarity before connecting
 - Power the servo from 5V, not 3.3V
 - Check PN532 mode (I2C vs SPI) before use